lkirkwood/ansible-sshman/README.md

         - An optional list of the groups a user should be in.
         - The user won't be removed from their groups if this key is not specified
         - or if the list is empty.
+      seuser: >-
-      seuser: An optional SELinux user to assign to the account e.g. "sysadm_u".
-Wont be changed if the user already exists.
+        An optional SELinux user to assign to the account e.g. "sysadm_u".
+        Nothing will be changed if the user already exists.
 ```

 ## Usage Help